deltacoder2603/Cosmos-The_Web_Based_Wallet/README.md

 ||Project Name: Cosmos Wallet||

+To see a demo of the website you can see via https://www.youtube.com/watch?v=2bJpkrKmBs4

 #Description

 A web-based wallet application for managing Ethereum and Solana accounts.
 Cosmos Wallet provides a user-friendly interface for generating new wallets, viewing wallet information, and securely storing private keys.